cits3007/cits3007.github.io/src/faq.md

 [late-submission]: https://ipoint.uwa.edu.au/app/answers/detail/a_id/2711/~/consequences-for-late-assignment-submission

+#}

 ### What is the marking rubric for the assessment items? { #marking-rubric }

-Marking rubrics for an assessment item will normally be published with that assessment item.
-In particular, the unit project will have a breakdown of marks available, and how they can be achieved.
+The unit project will have a
+breakdown of marks available, and how they can be achieved.
+Quizzes and tests will normally state at the start how many questions they contain, and what the questions are worth.

 Wherever possible, we adopt a rubric based on the following scheme:

 **Multiple choice/multiple selection/numeric answer/short answer question**{ class="hi-pri" }

-:   These will normally be worth only a small amount each (e.g. 5 or 10
+:   These will normally be worth only a small amount each (e.g. 1 or 2
-    marks out of a 100-mark quiz or test), and are typically marked automatically.
+    marks out of a 50-mark quiz or test), and are typically marked automatically.
     100% is awarded for a correct answer, and 0% for an incorrect answer.